openwdl/wdl/SPEC.md

 ##### `container`

 * Accepted types:
+    * `"*"`: This special value indicates that the runtime engine may use any container it wishes to execute the task, or it may choose not to use a container and instead execute the task directly in the host environment
     * `String`: A single container URI.
     * `Array[String]`: An array of container URIs.
+* Default value: "*"
+* Alias: `docker`

 The `container` attribute accepts a URI string that describes a location where the execution engine can attempt to retrieve a container image to execute the task.

 The user is strongly suggested to specify a `container` for every task.
-There is no default value for `container`.
-If `container` is not specified, the execution behavior is determined by the execution engine.
-Typically, the task is simply executed in the host environment.
+If `container` is not specified, or is specified with the special `"*"` value, the execution behavior is determined by the execution engine.

-🗑 The ability to omit `container` is deprecated.
-In WDL 2.0, `container` will be required.

 The format of a container URI string is `protocol://location`, where protocol is one of the protocols supported by the execution engine.
 Execution engines must, at a minimum, support the `docker://` protocol, and if no protocol is specified, it is assumed to be `docker://`.
 An execution engine should ignore any URI with a protocol it does not support.